Church of Denmark: Lack of central authority

-The Church is in practice barred from having official positions in political or other matters, since it has no central bodies that could define such stances: nor a spiritual leader (such as an archbishop), nor a central assembly or synod.
+The Church is in practice barred from having official positions in political or other matters, since it has no central bodies that could define such stances: neither a spiritual leader (such as an archbishop) nor a central assembly or synod.
 Bishops have the last say on doctrinal questions within their respective dioceses.
-The Queen (in practice the Minister of Ecclesiastical Affairs) and Parliament are the central bodies, but they usually keep to administrative matters and abstain from interfering with spiritual questions.
+The King (in practice the Minister of Ecclesiastical Affairs) and Parliament are the central bodies, but they usually keep to administrative matters and abstain from interfering with spiritual questions.
 Church laws are rarely changed, and, when it happens, only administrative matters are affected.

-Firstly, these principles are generally believed to ensure a non-sectarian, tolerant church where parishioners and priests enjoy a high degree of freedom to practise their own interpretation of Lutheran Christianity.
+Firstly, these principles are generally believed to ensure a nonsectarian, tolerant church where parishioners and priests enjoy a high degree of freedom to practice their own interpretation of Lutheran Christianity.
 Secondly, many Danish politicians and theologians claim that only this church-state-model will ensure the division of politics and religion, since the Church cannot interfere with political matters or even claim to speak with one voice on behalf of its members.
 They frequently discourage the term state church and argue it is, as its name states, the "people's church".

 Article 66 of the Danish Constitution stipulates a church ordinance shall be laid down by law.
 This promissory clause dates back from the first Constitution of 1849 but was never put into practice.
 It was feared that splits could occur if a central authority were created.

 In very few cases have politicians deviated from their traditional hands-off course in church doctrinal matters.
 Where they have done so, it has been with the declared aim of preventing a possible split in the church.
 See the issues of Female clergy and Same-sex marriage below.

 Civil registration

 The Church of Denmark conducts civil registration of births, deaths, change of name etc. (vital records).
 The keeping of such kirkebøger ("church books") is a centuries-long tradition, dating from when the parish rectors were the only government representatives in rural areas.
-In 2002-03 the traditional church records were replaced by a new national electronic registration system called Personregistrering.
+In 2002–03 the traditional church records were replaced by a new national electronic registration system called Personregistrering.
 After protests in 2005, the Minister for Education and Ecclesiastical Affairs Bertel Haarder announced that people who for various reasons did not want to send their registration forms (e.g. births and namings) to the local church office could now send their forms to a central office located in Nykøbing Falster.

 In 2010 parents' duty to report the birth of their child was abolished.
-Instead, it was decided that in the future it was the task of the midwives to report all births in Denmark (only when a midwife isn't present at the birth of a child are the parents still obliged to report the birth of the child).
+Instead, it was decided that in the future it was the task of the midwives to report all births in Denmark (only when a midwife is not present at the birth of a child are the parents still obliged to report the birth of the child).

-From 1 December 2014 all applications should be submitted in digital form whenever possible.
+From December 1, 2014 all applications should be submitted in digital form whenever possible.